Ok, so this really isn’t a recipe as much as it is a public service announcement for an often overlooked squash…the delicata.

 - Place in oven and roast for about 20-30 minutes, turning occasionally, until squash is tender and has begun to brown.

-- Season with additional squash as desired.
+Season with additional salt as desired.

 Entire recipe makes 4 servings